pj-mill/AspNet_WebApi2_Security_JWTAuthentication/README.md

 ####To Test

 Run the client assembly.
-This will test 3 endpoints, there are more endpoints that can be tested, for example: The OrdersController contains an action that allows a user to refund money on an order, however, the user must have the "IncidentResolvers" claim and for that they need to have joined more than 3 months previously so any new users should not be able to perform this action.

-Just checkout the controllers...
+Although there are many endpoints you can test, this exercise tests only 3 of them; Login, Orders access & refund functionality.

 ---